BigDataBiology/sardyne/notes/stream-notes.md

 - Try filtering DIAMOND hits by position (i.e., only keep those that align near the start of the genes)
 - Explore variations of the ESGS metric (for example, what is the best threshold for the z-score?)

+## 2025-03-25

+- Downloaded emapper annotations for GMGCv1

 ## 2025-03-18

 - Moved code to de-replicate sequences into `simulate.py` (and into the `main` branch)